-Fish/Crab/Benthic Samples
+Fish/Benthic Samples

-• Brinson Creek: Three fish/crab/benthic stations
+Brinson Creek: Three fish/benthic stations

-All fish and crab samples (tissue analysis) will be analyzed for full TCL organics and TAL metals.
+All fish samples (tissue analysis) will be analyzed for full TCL organics and TAL metals.
+Note that these samples will also be collected in April 1994 during the RI being conducted at Site 35 to provide data for a regional study of the Brinson Creek watershed.